Nischala258/Nischala_MAT496/README.md

 Then we have Runtree API.
 This gives us more control as it lets us decide where the runs are to be formed.

+## Video 5:
+**Conversational threads:**

+ Threads are a series of traces.
+These threads re important because they contain information, that can be used for answering further questions.
+ Usually, most LLMs are conversational i.e., the user asks a question and the LLM gives the output.
+To associate traces, we need to pass metadata keys.
+Key name can be one of session_id , thread_id, and conversation_id.

+**Code:**

+We run the usual RAG code.

+Then we run two other codes with the same thread id (uuid).

+Now, in LangSmith we can see it in the threads feature.
+Here both the codes are saved like a conversation just like all the llms we use.
+This is useful of we want to debug a full conversation.